ballerina-platform/module-ballerina-xmldata/docs/proposals/toXml_fromXml_apis.md

 # The annotation is used to denote the field that is considered an attribute.
 public annotation Attribute on record field;
 ```
-### Rules for performing conversions between Map record and XML
+### Rules for performing conversions between Map and XML

 The same rules of conversion between JSON and XML are used.
-But, this doesn't consider the attributes and namespaces a special case.
+But, this API doesn't treat namespaces and attributes as special cases.

 ### Rules for performing conversions between Ballerina record and XML